 When To Ask?

 Choosing the right time to ask someone to be your cosigner can be difficult.
-Doing it in person is the best.
+Doing it in person is the best when looking for a loan.
 This way you can clearly explain everything and answer any questions the person has.
 Asking someone to be your cosigner isn’t just asking a question, it’s more like a conversation.
 Try scheduling a lunch or a dinner with the person.
 Make sure you have time to actually have a conversation.
 This isn’t something you probably want to talk about during a family birthday party.
 If you can’t ask someone in person the next best thing would be by phone or even video chat.
 Asking by email or text message can be a bit too informal and could also lead to confusion.

 It is also better to ask them sooner rather than later.
 Loans can take a little while to process, so even if the say ‘yes’ right on the spot it can still be a few weeks before you actually get approved for the loan.
 This means asking them a week before your first payment is due is not a very good idea.
 You also have to plan for the fact that they might say ‘no’ and you might need to look for a new cosigner.